Kinky Boots (musical): Toronto

-The Toronto original cast, led by Alan Mingo Jr as Lola and Graham Scott Fleming as Charlie, began rehearsals with Jerry Mitchell and the Broadway creative team on May 4, 2015.
+The Toronto original cast, led by Alan Mingo Jr. as Lola and Graham Scott Fleming as Charlie, began rehearsals with Jerry Mitchell and the Broadway creative team on May 4, 2015.
 It began previews on June 16, 2015 with its opening night coming on June 28 to critical acclaim.

 Initially planned to run from June to September 2015 at the Royal Alexandra Theatre, with a mostly Canadian cast, by the beginning of July, the run was extended to November.
 The run was later extended to January 3, to March 6 and finally to May 15, 2016, as the final show before the theatre closed for a major renovation.

-West End
+West End (2015 - 2019)

 The West End production began previews at the Adelphi Theatre in London, on August 21, 2015, with its official opening night on September 15.
 Killian Donnelly and Matt Henry played Charlie and Lola respectively, with Amy Lennox as Lauren, Amy Ross as Nicola, Jamie Baughan as Don and Michael Hobbs as George.
 Although the show is set in a British town, it took a concerted effort to remove Americanisms from the Broadway production.
 On July 8, 2017, Matt Henry departed from the role of Lola after 2 years and around 750 performances in the role.
 Kinky Boots closed on January 12, 2019, after over 1,400 performances.